abhiyerra/naga/README.md

-# Bootup #
+# Naga #

 ## Use Case ##

-The goal of bootup is to provision environments to test gerrit changes quickly.
+The goal of naga is to provision environments to test gerrit changes quickly.
 Whenever server engineers are developing a change they may need to setup an environment that is used by other members of the team so that they may test the change.
 The best way to do this is to provision an environment in the cloud.

-Bootup attempts to make this simple by getting a gerrit change that is still in testing and provisioning an environment in which it can be tested.
+Naga attempts to make this simple by getting a gerrit change that is still in testing and provisioning an environment in which it can be tested.